 Every year, the university recognizes a group of faculty members who have been nominated by their students and colleagues as Distinguished University Teachers.
-These faculty members embody the highest standards for teaching.
-Above all, they demonstrate a passion for teaching and a remarkable capacity to impart knowledge and inspire critical engagement with ideas and with the world.
+These faculty members embody the highest standards for teaching and advance The New School's mission and vision through their remarkable capacity to inspire critical engagement with ideas and with the world.

 - Richard Rosenfeld, Parsons The New School for Design

 - Carlos Teixeira, Parsons The New School for Design

 - Alba Quezada, The New School for Drama

 Full-time faculty members who have completed at least six semesters of teaching at The New School.

 Part-time faculty members whose status is Post-Probationary, Annual, Multi-year, or Grandparented as defined in the ACT-UAW contract or AFM Local 802

 part-time faculty with a minimum of 6 semesters of classroom appointments.

 Previous winners of the award are not eligible.